IsoNet-cryoET/IsoNet/tutorial/Example2.md

 Another option is to continues from previous runs, with **continue_from** command.
-This option allows reading the parameter from previous iteration in '.json' file and continue from that.
+This option allows reading the parameter from previous iteration in '.json' file and continuing from that.
 For example:

 ``` {.bash language="bash"}
 isonet.py refine subtomo.star --continue_from results/refine_iter20.json  --gpuID 0,1,2,3